elotroalex/tcd8/_program/schedule.md

 A plenary discussion concerning the role of digital scholarship in substantively integrating and engaging with Caribbean communities in building Afro-diasporic institutions.

-- Regine Michelle Jean-Charles
+- Regine Michelle Jean-Charles (Northeastern University)
-- Minkah Makalani
+- Minkah Makalani (University of Texas)
 - Matthew Smith

 ## Interlude: Annotating Grainger